Software-Tools-Spring-26/Group_1_Project/Team_Checkpoint_2.0/Draft_Report.md

 ### Tableau Dashboard

-ZZNote: The plan is to utilize a tablue dashboard for the plots and graphics made to utilize the geogrpahic plots available given the data is split into major regions and metro areas for the main data set.
-In additon the second excusion dataset has data aviable at the zip code level for the housing market.
+ZZNote: The plan is to utilize a tableau dashboard for the plots and graphics made to utilize the geographic plots available given the data is split into major regions and metro areas for the main data set.
+In addition the second dataset for the excursion has data available at for the same MSAs (with some MSADs) to be used as proxies.

 ## Conclusion (10 pts)